Agrarsense

 SendDataToROS bool true Indicates whether to send this camera data to a ROS topic.

-TargetFrameRate float 0.0 Camera sensor target frame rate (0.0 means every simulation frame, 30.0 means 30 frames per second, etc.).
-Targeting does not guarantee the simulation runs at the specified frame rate.
+TargetFrameRate float 0.0 Camera sensor target frame rate.
+0.0 means every simulation frame, 30.0 means 30 frames per second etc. Targeting doesn't guarantee the simulation runs at the specified frame rate.

 UsePhysicLensDistortionEffect bool true Should use camera physics lens distortion effect